 Change to a device constituent part that impacts the biologic or drug constituent part

-Due to the risk already involved in Class III devices and the rigor of the Premarket Approval process, the modifications appropriate for a PCCP in a PMA submission are typically minor.
+Due to the risk already involved in Class III devices and the rigor of the Premarket approval process, the modifications appropriate for a PCCP in a PMA submission are typically minor.
 They could include:

 Minor change in device design, including dimensions, performance specifications, wireless communication, components or accessories, or the patient/user interface